Man accused of killing parents, sister, 'couldn't fathom' why they were targeted

-RED DEER, Alta. - A central Alberta man accused of killing his parents and his sister told police he couldn't understand why anyone would harm them.
+RED DEER, Alta. - A trial has been told that a central Alberta man accused of killing his parents and his sister refused to take a lie detector test or provide police with a DNA sample after learning he was a suspect.

-Jason Klaus, who is 41, is charged with first-degree murder and arson in the deaths of his parents, Gordon and Sandra Klaus, and his sister Monica Klaus.
+Jason Klaus, 42, is charged with first-degree murder and arson in the deaths of his parents, Gordon and Sandra Klaus, and his sister Monica Klaus.

-Police believe all three died in a house fire in Castor, Alta., in December 2013.
+Police believe all three were killed before their Castor-area farmhouse was set on fire in December 2013.

-His trial heard statements Klaus gave to RCMP the day his parents' remains were found in the rubble of the house fire and in another interview a few days later.
+On Wednesday, RCMP Sgt.
+Rob Kropp testified police began tapping the accused's phones on Jan.
+23, 2014.

 Subscribers Log in below to continue reading,